prisma/ecosystem-tests/core-features/napi-preview-feature/README.md

-# Studio
+# N-API Preview Feature Test

-This test launches Studio using the Prisma CLI.
-It does so by individually testing Studio's frontend and backend in two separate tests.
+This tests that the n-api library is used in the generated client and that it works

 ### Run tests